Aunsiels/CSK/README.md

 - conceptual-caption-file: A file containing the captions from the Conceptual Caption Dataset
 - properties-dir: A directory containing files which group categories for hasProperty

+## Using the code

+The code is composed of many componants which can be reused and extended.

+The extraction pipeline is represented as a Workflow, which passes inputs from one module to the next one.

+### The inputs

+The inputs are represented by the Inputs class.
+They are generally processed by a module, which will return a new Inputs.

+### Workflow

+A workflow is represented by the WorkflowInterface class, which needs to be extended.
+To do so, one needs to implement the method generating the initial input, generate\_input.
+Then, the constructor needs to pass to the superclass a list of module names and a factory to create these modules.
+An example of workflow can be found in the DefaultWorkflow class.

+### Module

+A module takes as input an InputInterface and returns and InputInterface which has received all the transformations of the module.

+A module represents a general type of transformation we want to perform.
+It is composed of several submodules which are the subtasks of the module.

+A module is represented by the ModuleInterface class, which needs to be extended.
+To do so, one needs to implement the process method and, similarly to the Workflow, must define a list of submodules names and a submodule factory which are going to be passed to the superclass constructor (ModuleInterface).
+An example can be found in AssertionValidationModule.

+### Submodule

+A submodule is a smallest componant of the workflow.
+Similarly to the module, it takes as input an InputInterface and returns and InputInterface which has received all the transformations of the submodule.

+A submodule is represented by the SubmoduleInterface class, which needs to be extended.
+To do so, one is required to implement the process method and to define the \_module\_reference attribute and the \_name attribute.
+An example can be found in BeNormalizationSubmodule.

+An useful class to extend is OpenIEFactGeneratorSubmodule, which allows to generate the facts.
+An example to do so can be found in QuestionFileSubmodule.

 ## References